thoughtspot/thoughtspot.github.io/_admin/loading/use-data-importer.md

 If you have data in .csv format stored in an GCS bucket, you can load it directly to ThoughtSpot.

+### Assigning GCS read-only role to your GCP instance
+You can assign a read-only role to your ThoughtSpot GCP instance(s) so the instance(s) can access the GCS bucket from which you want to load the data.
+This eliminates the need to enter the GCP GCS credentials when loading your data.
+For details, refer to the storage setting detailed in the GCP [Create an instance]({{ site.baseurl }}/appliance/gcp/launch-an-instance.html#create-an-instance) section.

+{% include note.html content="If you are using GCS for persistent storage, you already assigned the *Set access for each API* scope to your instance, and specified *Full* storage access, so you do not need to complete this step." %}

 ### Create the database and table

 1. Log in to the Linux shell using SSH.